 Medication management is used to identify and address drug-related concerns.
 Poor medication management can lead to drug-disease interactions, drug-disease contraindications, improper duration of treatment, and overlooked patient-specific precautions.
 This can create patient safety concerns and lead to negative outcomes that could have been avoided with the right medication oversight.

-Missed Vaccines and Boosters
+Missed Vaccinations and Boosters

 Each of these gaps in care can lead to negative clinical outcomes.
 Care gaps can have numerous potential ramifications, including more frequent visits to the doctor and emergency department (ED), increased (and prolonged) hospitalizations, adverse health events, higher healthcare costs, and more.